-I’ve been blogging for nearly a decade.
+I’ve been blogging for over a decade!

 I’ve created niche sites.